 When employees get a job, there is usually On-the-Job Training (OJT), a type of company training for employees.
-During the OJT period, the company usually have certain assessments to assess whether employees have enough skills that the company needs.
-Competency Management System will helps you to improve employee performance to meet company standards.
+During the OJT period, the company usually has certain assessments to assess whether employees have enough skills that the company needs.
+Competency Management System will help you to improve employee performance to meet company standards.

 Companies should be aware of the importance of OJT to employees, particularly new employees.
 It’s not good if the company wants the perfect candidate (who won’t exist) and refuses to look for inexperienced candidates, even if it’s just for entry-level jobs.

 Many companies want to be practical and refuse to expend resources just for the training of new employees.
 Whereas by doing OJT many benefits for employees and companies.
 So that you can fully understand, check out this article further.

 Table of Content

 - Types of On-the-Job Training

 - The Role of HRD in Running On-the-Job Training